Land & Roads

 - The location of a property in relation to the floodplain shown on the current and historic Flood Insurance Rate Maps (FIRM) for the county;

 - Additional flood insurance data for a site, such as the flood zone designation shown on the FIRM panel and, if available, an approximate base flood elevation;

 - Land use and building code regulations that apply to properties in a floodplain;

-- A copy of FIRMs showing flood hazard boundaries and, when available, mapped floodway locations; and
+- A copy of FIRMs showing flood hazard boundaries and, when available, mapped floodway locations;

 - Maintain a record of all elevation certificates submitted to the Community Development office.
 Elevation certificates are required for all new construction and are typically available for structures constructed or improved since 2002.
-Additional floodplain worksheets are sometimes available for structures constructed as early the late 1980s.
+Additional floodplain worksheets are sometimes available for structures constructed as early as the late 1980s.

 - Provide outreach information to property owners whose land is in or near a floodplain.
 The county sends out a yearly Flood Facts mailing identifying high flood risk areas and providing reminders about development requirements in floodplains, information about how to prepare for and respond to flood events, helpful contact information, significant flood events that have occurred in the past, benefits of floodplain functions, and actions that help reduce damage caused by flooding.